Left to right: Hide-Zou, Tsunehito, Asagi, Ruiza, Hiroki.

 Long Title: "Yami yori kurai doukoku no acapella to bara yori akai jounetsu no aria".note "An Acapella Lamentation Darker than Darkness and an Aria of Passion Redder than the Rose" (Fans normally just call it "Yami yori..." or "Yami yori kurai...")
 There's a few other songs with longer-than-average titles ("Lapiz lazuli ~kimi wo omou hodo boku wa hoshiku naru~; "Sora ni emu hana, mizu ni sumi chi ni yadoru"), but they don't compare to that.

-Multicolored Hair: Asagi was known for having white extensions for a while, but has gone back to plain black hair.
+Multicolored Hair: Asagi has sported both blond and white streaks.
 Ruiza also has blue highlights/extensions in all of the band's Color-Coded Characters videos.
+Tsunehito also occasionally sports black streaks in his hair.

 One of the b-sides on the "SnowWhite" single is 'Snow White "Another gift"', which is essentially the song taken up to D's normal hardness.